AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-11.md

 This will loop through each of the permissions and display them in a little 'pill'.
 Once the line is full, the next pill will start on the next line.

 Ok, so that is the first of the changes... next...

 ### Step 2: Add Assign Permissions

-For this we need to do two parts:
+For this, we need to do two parts:

 - Add the "add permission" form
 - Add the assign permission method to the Role Controller